TimAngus321/portfolio-redesign/README.md

 - Custom Hooks
 - HTML
 - EmailJS
-- CSS Transition
+- Framer Motion
 - Media Queries
 - Key Frames
 - Yarn

 ## ToDo

-- New animations in skills page ✅
+- New animations replace css transitions with framer motion in skills page ✅
 - Redo routes in a more traditional manner ✅
 - Optimize Images ✅
 - Update parallax scroll ✅
 - Update so it's a progressive web app ✅
-- Clean up code with typescript, code splitting with custom hooks, SCSS modules & more ⚙️
+- Clean up code with typescript, code splitting with custom hooks, SCSS modules & more ✅
 - Use react-colour-extractor package to add cool effect on skills page ✅
 - Replace react-color-extractor package with node-vibrant for full control ✅
 - Add limiter for abstract email validator API (don't allow more than 1 request a sec) ✅
-- Replace min/max height & width with clamp() for better basic responsiveness
+- Replace min/max height & width with clamp() for better basic responsiveness ⚙️
+- Animate page transitions

 ## Possible Improvement Ideas